binary-manu/arch-ansible/README.md

      ├─ b Can only be used in the bootstrap phase
      └─ m Can only be used in the mainconfig phase

-It is used to distingiush roles which only work in specific playbook phases from those that can be used freely.
+It is used to distinguish roles which only work in specific playbook phases from those that can be used freely.
 Also, some roles are meant to offer service to other roles (such as `packages`) while others do more a extensive setup and it makes no sense to call them multiple times as they are idempotent (like `virtguest`).

 #### base\_packages